eleven41/deploy-secrets/README.md

 #### Verbs

 * create-batch-file - Creates a skeleten batch file to mass load keys into the vault using `put-batch`.
 The file is a JSON file.
+* delete - Deletes a key and value from the vault.
 * get - Retrieves a value from the vault.
 * put - Puts a value in the vault.
 * put-batch - Puts many values into the vault from a file.
 The file is a JSON file and should be generated using